Chilombo Scholars Program

 Will scholars receive insurance or other fringe benefits?
 No.

 How is this program funded?
-This program is funded by the Facebook Small Business Grants Program for Black-Owned Businesses that Chilombo Global Career Services LLC was awarded in December 2020.
+The 2021 program was partially funded by the Facebook Small Business Grants Program for Black-Owned Businesses that Chilombo Global Career Services LLC was awarded in December 2020.
 It is also partially funded by the revenue from Chilombo Global Career Services LLC.
-We are currently seeking out funding to implement the Summer 2022 program.
+We are currently seeking out funding to continue the program in 2023 and beyond.
 If you or your organization would like to sponsor a scholar so that we can provide additional paid experiences, please reach out to us at the email listed below or send donations with the note ‘chilomboscholars’ to @chilombocareers on Venmo, $chilombocareers on CashApp, or the Chilombo Careers Paypal.